How to Pressure Wash a House: Achieving Professional Results at Home

 Step 6

-When you have determined the most suitable distance, start from the top of the scrubbed area and work your way down – remember to spray the overhands first.
+When you've determined the most suitable distance, start from the top of the scrubbed area and work your way down – remember to spray the overhangs first.

-Use both your arms to reach up in a safe stance so that the recoil does not knock you off, in order to position the stream down with a 45-degree angle.
-By doing this, you can prevent the water from leaking into the sidings.
+Use both your arms to reach up in a safe stance so that the recoil doesn't knock you off, in order to position the stream down with a 45-degree angle.
+By doing this, you can prevent the water from getting behind the siding.

 Start from the top of the scrubbed area